se2team3/PULSeBS/retrospective/sprint2.md

 | 9      | 12      | 5      | 7.25       | 9            |

-1h average per task, standard deviation 1.5h[^asd]
+1h average per task, standard deviation 1.5h*

 - Total task estimation error ratio: sum of total hours estimation / sum of total hours spent from previous table
     - 51.25/61 = 0.84 = 84% correct
     - That is 16% of error in estimation

-  [^asd]: 10 hours were spent for planning, that encompassed the different group sub-activities (story review and selection, estimation, division in sub-tasks, time estimation for each sub-task)
+*\* 10 hours were spent for planning, that encompassed the different group sub-activities (story review and selection, estimation, division in sub-tasks, time estimation for each sub-task)*

 ## QUALITY MEASURES